Of Solar Cells

 At present there is concurrent research into all three generations.

-highly represented in commercial production accounting for over 85% of all cells produced.
+The first generation technologies are still the most highly represented in commercial production accounting for over 85% of all cells produced.

 First generation cells consist of large-area, high quality and single junction devices.